jarsepay/Jarspy-Bot/README.md

 ### Questions
 "How many files have i encrypted for the free version script?"
-> we decided to encrypt some files, so they cannot sell this script and act in their name as the owner of this script.

-List of encrypted code:
-- main.js

-Warn from me: do not change anything from the above filename list, if you dont want to get any errors!
+> all file is now decrypted, you freely to recode this script (do not sell it)

 ### Requirements